Determination of the density in a nonlinear elastic wave equation: Gaussian beams with reflections

 \section{Gaussian beams with reflections}

 We will discuss the reflection of Gaussian beams at the boundary in this section.
 The reflection condition we considered here is the traction-free boundary condition, which is natural in practice.
 The reflection of (real) geometric optics solutions is analyzed in \cite{stefanov2021transmission}.
-We only give detailed characterization for the case where the boundary is locally flat, and non-flat case will not require much more work.
+We only give detailed characterization for the case where the boundary is locally flat, and non-flat case will not require much more work by flattening it \cite{stefanov2021transmission}.
 Assume near a fixed point $x_0$, $\partial\Omega$ is locally expressed as $x_3=0$ and $\Omega$ is represented as $\{x_3<0\}$.
-We are looking for $u_\varrho$ as a sum of two solutions $u_\varrho=u_\varrho^++u_\varrho^-$ in a neighborhood of $x_0$, where $u_\varrho^+$ is the incident wave and $u_\varrho^-$ is the reflected wave generated by $u_\varrho^+$ hitting the boundary.
-Globally, the waves might have multiple reflections, and after multiple reflections the behavior of the waves would become very complicated, but we only need to discuss one refleciton.
+We are looking for $u_\varrho$ as a sum of two solutions $u_\varrho=u_\varrho^++u_\varrho^-$, where $u_\varrho^+$ is the incident wave and $u_\varrho^-$ is the reflected wave generated by $u_\varrho^+$ hitting the boundary.
+We remark here that the reflected wave $u_\varrho^-$ can undergo further reflections, and after multiple reflections the behavior of the waves would become very complicated, but we only need to discuss single reflection.